Request a Training

 Protest Rights

-A presentation on protest rights, with an overview of legal rights and common concerns.
+A presentation on the rights of protesters and the press covering them, with an overview of the law and common concerns.

 Access Democracy: An Overview (60 mins)

 A crash course on California’s government transparency and laws affecting newsgathering.
-In this session, FAC’s experts will give an introduction to the California Public Records Act, open-meetings laws, press access laws specific to California, and discussion of rights and risks while recording in various settings.
-This presentation is useful for journalists new to California or new to local government reporting and for anyone looking to deepen their understanding of how to be a government watchdog.
+In this session, FAC’s experts will give an introduction to the California Public Records Act, open-meetings laws and state-specific press access laws.
+We will also discuss rights and risks while recording in various settings.
+This presentation is useful for journalists new to California or new to local government reporting, and for anyone looking to deepen their understanding of how to be a government watchdog.

 Meet & Greet with FAC Staff (30 minutes)

-Get to know members of the FAC legal and advocacy staff to receive an introduction to resources, how FAC works and to discuss potential advocacy, legal or educational collaborations.
-These information Q&A sessions may be useful for community groups, journalism organizations that do advocacy, educators, newsrooms interested in identifying potential resources.
+Get to know members of the FAC legal, advocacy and press education staff to receive an introduction to resources, how FAC works and to discuss potential advocacy, legal or educational collaborations.
+These informational Q&A sessions may be useful for community groups, journalism organizations that do advocacy, educators and newsrooms interested in identifying potential resources.
 These are not suitable for legal consultations on specific issues (for specific legal questions and referrals, please see our Hotline resource).

 General Speaker Request